felipefernandezayala/capstoneProject/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake against the Chickens

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This repo contains the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+In this game, a Chicken and a Rooster are created in addition the Snake.
+Your goal as the Snake is to eat as many Eggs as posible.
+The role of the Chicken is to go and save the Egg however if the Snake is around it will try to catch it.
+The role of the Rooster is to chase the Snake no matter what.
+One Egg appear anywhere after the Snake eats the previous one.
+The Snake is faster than both, the Chicken and the Snake, however they are perseverant and will protect the Eggs.
+Have Fun!!!

 ## Dependencies for Running Locally
 * cmake >= 3.7